Skip to main content

 Why this happens

-• You’ve logged in with a business or organisation account.
+• You signed in with a business or organisation account instead of your personal one

-• You have more than one personal Government Gateway account, and you’re signed into the wrong one.
+• You have more than one set of HMRC sign-in credentials and used the wrong one

-• The one-time request has expired after too much time has passed.
+• The one-time request expired after too much time passed between steps

 How to fix it

-2. Return to your Konfir link and retry the HMRC Connection
+2. Return to your Konfir verification link and click to connect HMRC again - this starts a fresh request

-3. Sign in again - Make sure you're using your personal (Individual/PAYE) account - the one that holds your PAYE income records.
+3. Sign back in using the credentials for your personal HMRC tax account (Individual/PAYE) - the one that holds your PAYE income and employment records, not a business or agent sign-in

-4. If you have more than one account or can’t remember which is which, go to HMRC’s Get help with signing in page to recover your correct user ID and password.
+💡 Tip: If you're not sure which account is your personal one, or you have multiple and can't remember which is which, use HMRC's Get help signing in page to recover the correct user ID and password.

-• Skip the HMRC step and connect other available sources such as Banking or Payroll.
+• Connecting other available sources, such as Banking or Payroll.

 Did this answer your question?